carlostxrres/carlostxrres/README.md

 Before my dive into the tech world, my academic and professional background was in political science and linguistics.

-## What I do at GitHub

-There are two reasons why I am at GitHub:

-1. **To store personal learning projects:** I store personal projects that reflect my learning journey outside my job and area of expertise.
-2. **To learn collaborative software development:** By working independently, I am missing the collaborative aspect of software development.
-I am here to connect with fellow developers, contribute to open-source projects, and grow my understanding of collaborative software development.

 ## My stack

 <table>